 Ciclo Temba (Old Cyclist) A great way to do a Cuba End to End ride.
 This version takes it’s own sweet time and skips the longer stretches of the “Full Monty” sportive ride.

-Please note that this event is not open to American citizens or residents.
-There is another ride setup to comply with American travel to Cuba.
+Please note that this event is open to American citizens or residents.
 Please contact us for more information.

 This is an easier version of the Trans Cuba Sportif event.
 With maximum 100k rides, you may ride any distance you prefer up to the 100k mark.
 We will bus some of the longer sections, and unlike Trans Cuba proper we have time for a quick visit to the beautiful city Santiago.